rscharfer/brightMd/README.md

 - The app obviously is not ready for production from a style standpoint.

+- I would love to share my ideas about how we could improve this!

 You can use the following scripts:

 ## `yarn start`